petedavisdev/petedavis.dev/_posts/why-not-vuepress.md

 If you have tried Vue and decided it's not for you, VuePress is not going to be your first choice.
 If you prefer not to have a JS framework involved in your static site, try [Eleventy](https://www.11ty.dev/).

-I'm sticking with VuePress because it generates static pages, but [hydrates to a Single Page App (SPA)](https://vuepress.vuejs.org/guide/#how-it-works), giving users the best of both worlds.
-Having Vue in the mix also makes it easy to [add interactivity](/fun-things-you-can-do-in-vuepress-markdown/) to my content.
+However, VuePress is more than just a static site generator.
+Once a page is loaded it [hydrates to a Single Page App (SPA)](https://vuepress.vuejs.org/guide/#how-it-works), giving you the best of both worlds.
+Having Vue baked-in also makes it easy to create [interactive content](/fun-things-you-can-do-in-vuepress-markdown/), like the questions in this blog post.

-Of course, if you are a dedicated React dev, you're probably already using [Gatsby](https://www.gatsbyjs.org/).

 ___